 NASBE’s 2025 Annual Conference will be held in-person October 27-29, 2025, in Austin, Texas.

 Note: The Annual Conference Call For Proposals has ended.
-We are reviewing all session proposals now.
-The session lead will be notified by August 15, 2025, if their presentation proposal is selected.
-If you have any questions about the process, or are submitting a late proposal, please contact Renee Lang or Abby Potts.
+Session leads should have received an email regarding their session.
+If you have any questions about the process, or have not received notice about your session proposal, please contact Renee Lang or Abby Potts.

 Registration is Now Open for Annual Conference 2025!